Ruturajn/Dotfiles/Ubuntu-Setup-Script/README.md

       [alacritty.yml](https://github.com/Ruturajn/Dotfiles/blob/main/alacritty.yml) file.
     - Edit line `6` in the [qtile/autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script to add the path to your wallpaper.
 This can be skipped if you want to use nitrogen, to set your wallaper.
-To do that, you will need to set a wallpaper the first time you login to Qtile.
+To do that, you will need to set a wallpaper the first time you login to Qtile with `nitrogen`.
 This is only a one time thing, and the wallpaper you chose will persist, due to line `9` in the [qtile/autostart.sh](https://github.com/Ruturajn/Dotfiles/blob/main/qtile/autostart.sh) script.

 **Note : Please read the scripts before running them and answer the questions asked in the scripts carefully, any damage caused to your system is solely